 “They get paid for their oil in dollars,” said David Solin, a partner at Foreign Exchange Analytics in Essex, Connecticut.Did Russia Just Dump a Huge Amount of U.S. Government Bonds? | Daniel Gross | March 20, 2014 | THE DAILY BEAST

 “It is a little more exciting,” said Joe DiVincenzo, the Essex County Executive in the lobby of the statehouse, prior to speech.In State of the State, Christie Tries to Cross the Bridge | David Freedlander | January 14, 2014 | THE DAILY BEAST

-According to the Essex court document, that move may have cost her custody of her child.Italian Woman Says British Doctors Forced Her to Have a C-Section, Took Her Baby | Barbie Latza Nadeau and Nico Hines | December 5, 2013 |DAILY BEAST
+According to the Essex court document, that move may have cost her custody of her child.Italian Woman Says British Doctors Forced Her to Have a C-Section, Took Her Baby | Barbie Latza Nadeau and Nico Hines | December 5, 2013 | THE DAILY BEAST

-Then the power went out next door, at a shelter housed by the Essex County Office of Emergency Management.At New Jersey’s Turtle Back Zoo, Humans Slept Alongside the Pythons | Winston Ross | November 5, 2012 |DAILY BEAST
+Then the power went out next door, at a shelter housed by the Essex County Office of Emergency Management.At New Jersey’s Turtle Back Zoo, Humans Slept Alongside the Pythons | Winston Ross | November 5, 2012 | THE DAILY BEAST

-British Dictionary definitions for essex (1 of 2)
+British Dictionary definitions for Essex (1 of 2)

-British Dictionary definitions for essex (2 of 2)
+British Dictionary definitions for Essex (2 of 2)

 2nd Earl of, title of Robert Devereux. ?1566–1601, English soldier and favourite of Queen Elizabeth I; executed for treason